jcagarcia/ngLoupeField/README.md

 # AngularJS - ngLoupeField directive

 AngularJS directive to include loupe field components in your AngularJS applications!
-You can load the suggestions from a remote REST API, it also supports promises.
+You can load the suggestions from a remote REST API, it also supports javascript objects.

 It's based on [loupe field component](https://github.com/DISID/gvnix-samples/tree/master/quickstart-app#loupe-fields) from [gvNIX](http://www.gvnix.org) project.